 - Dress appropriately (covering shoulders and knees) and don’t wear tight clothing.
 Wear comfortable shoes in case you need to run.

-- When getting into a taxi sit behind the driver on the opposite side and hold onto your bag.
+- When getting into a taxi sit behind the driver on the opposite side and keep your carry-on bag with you.
 Don’t let them put your valuables in their boot.

 - Avoid hitchhiking if you can.